-Address removal is undertaken by ID, so as to permit the use of NATs and other middleboxes that rewrite source addresses.
-If there is no address at the requested ID, the receiver will silently ignore the request.
+Address removal is undertaken according to the Address ID, so as to permit the use of NATs and other middleboxes that rewrite source addresses.
+If an Address ID is not known, the receiver will silently ignore the request.

 A subflow that is still functioning MUST be closed with a FIN exchange as in regular TCP, rather than using this option.
 For more information, see Section 3.3.3.